Free from Violence – First Action Plan 2018–2021; and building the capacity of diverse communities

 What is next?

-- A Monitoring and Evaluation Framework is under development to support the Victorian Government and partners to guide monitoring, evaluation and reporting activities, that is founded on the Free from Violence Outcomes Framework and provides clear and transparent information about progress.
-To account for the diversity, scope and complexity of actions and initiatives under the First Action Plan, this is an iterative and multifaceted process.
+- Respect Victoria has publicly released a Free from Violence Monitoring and Evaluation Strategic Framework to support the Victorian Government and partners to guide monitoring, evaluation and reporting activities.
+This is founded on the Free from violence Outcomes Framework and will provide clear and transparent information about program effectiveness, accounting for the diversity, scope and complexity of initiatives under the First Action Plan.

 What difference will we make?

-The Free From Violence First Action Plan 2018–2021 contributes to a growing body of evidence on what works to prevent violence in different communities and lays the foundations for the community-level partnerships and leadership capacity that is required to create and sustain long-term change.
-The Victorian Family Violence Outcomes Framework is a whole of government framework focused on ensuring that all of Victoria’s reform initiatives are focused on actions that make a difference.
-The outcomes under the Framework are:
+The Free rom violence First Action Plan 2018-2021 contributes to a growing body of evidence on what works to prevent violence in different communities and lays the foundations for the community-level partnerships and leadership capacity that is required to create and sustain long-term change.
+Initiatives under the Plan will build the evidence-base, infrastructure, and systems that will prevent family violence and violence against women before it occurs.